Sin Ch'aeho: The Minjok and Korean ethnic nationalism

 Sin Ch'aeho wrote extensively on a theory of ethnic history which sought to challenge traditional border concepts in Korea and encourage Korean nationalism.
 This theory is broadly referred to as the Korean minjok (민족; 民族); An early form of the minjok is found in his article "New History Reader."
 Sin's minjok works contested the traditional conception of Korea as a geographically defined "peninsular nation" (반도 국; pandoguk), which was born out of politics associated with the Mandate of Heaven in classical Chinese political philosophy.
 This Chinese hegemony was interpreted as Sinocentric by Sin, and others, as it placed border control in the hands of the Chinese Court.

-Sin's minjok historiographical work traced a nation's history by its racial genealogy and lineage, relying on heritable race and culture.
+Sin's minjok historiographical work traced a nation's history by its ethnic genealogy and lineage, relying on heritable traits and culture.
 The minjok was defined by the terms of its history, and history was shaped by the minjok, hence these two concepts were reciprocal and inseparable.
 For Sin, "if one dismisses the minjok, there is no history"; to ignore or to down-play the minjok was to devitalize history itself.

-Within the greater minjok history of a nation there was a host race, the chujok (주족); the identification of the chujok was necessary for tracing the authentic history of a nation, and solidified an ethnocentric national history.
+Within the greater minjok history of a nation there was a host ethnic group, the chujok (주족); the identification of the chujok was necessary for tracing the authentic history of a nation, and solidified an ethnocentric national history.
 For Korea, the chujok was the ancient Korean-Manchurian Kingdom of the Buyeo (부여; 夫餘), which, by Sin's estimate, began 5,000 years ago with the birth of Dangun, the legendary son of a bear who was transformed into a human by the god Whanin.
 By combining mythology and genealogy, a common ancestry of Koreans and Manchurians was traced, effectively making them family.
 Sin thereby attempted to erase the geographical border between Korea and Manchuria in favour of ethnic re-unification.

-Distinct from the minjok was the state, the gukga (국가; 國家; or kukka).
+Distinct from the minjok was the state or country, the gukga (국가; 國家; or kukka).
 The minjok as a more basal concept than the gukga and did not substantially change between generations, whereas the gukga could change between kingdoms, government, and rules.

 By defining the minjok as a rich and powerful ethnic history, Sin constructed an anti-imperialism and anti-colonialism social defence.
 Largely, the goal was rejection of both Chinese and Japanese governmental oversight and influence.
 Contemporaneous Japanese historians also argued that Koreans and Manchurians were the same group, but their efforts were to prove Korea was historically indistinct from other nations and thus mitigate Korea's importance.